 - 1 cup blueberries

-Create the graham cracker crust first by stirring the graham cracker crumbs and melted butter together until you get a wet sand-looking mixture.
-Distribute the crumbs among 5 ramekins, patting the crumbs down flat in the ramekins using a flat-bottom glass or other round flat object.
+- Create the graham cracker crust first by stirring the graham cracker crumbs, brown sugar, and melted butter together until you get a wet sand-looking mixture.
+Distribute the crumbs among 6 (8 oz) ramekins*, patting the crumbs down flat in the ramekins using a flat-bottom glass or other round flat object.